djangolondon/djangolondon.github.io/code-of-conduct.md

 ## Be Awesome to Each Other

-The mission of [The London Django Meetup Group](http://www.djangolondon.com/) is to provide a fun, welcoming and professional environments so that diverse groups of people - regardless of age, race, gender identity or expression, background, disability, appearance, sexuality, walk of life, or religion - can get together to learn from and be inspired by each other about all things
+The mission of [The London Django Meetup Group](http://www.djangolondon.com/) is to provide fun, welcoming and professional environments so that diverse groups of people - regardless of age, race, gender identity or expression, background, disability, appearance, sexuality, walk of life, or religion - can get together to learn from and be inspired by each other about all things